 However, if you are a baker, you might in fact have some, as this option is great for the bakers out there.
-Many times, you find this larger grained sugar sprinkled on baked good, like the top of muffins.
+Many times, you find this larger-grained sugar sprinkled on baked goods, like on the top of muffins.

-You can use a 1:1 ratio for a palm sugar replacement, as both coconut sugar and sucanant have the same levels of sweetness!
+You can use a 1:1 ratio for a palm sugar replacement, as both coconut sugar and sucanat have the same levels of sweetness!

-Dates are used so often as sweeteners, and for a good reason.
+Dates are used so often as sweeteners and for a good reason.
 They taste delicious and have quite a few different nutrients in them (potassium, copper, fiber, iron, and magnesium to name a few).
-As well as, they have a lower GI (glycemic index), and have antioxidant properties.
+As well as, they have a lower GI (glycemic index), and antioxidant properties.

 In order to use dates, you have to put a little bit more work in, but it is still a great replacement for coconut palm sugar.

-To use dates, you grind the pure dates down using a food processor until its fine, and make sure not to add anything else into the mixture, just the dates.
-Once it is ground down, you can add it in replace of palm sugar.
+To use dates, you grind the pure dates down using a food processor until it’s fine, and make sure not to add anything else into the mixture, just the dates.
+Once it is ground down, you can add it in replace palm sugar.

-One thing to note is that because dates are not crystalized sugar, they won’t break down and dissolve like sugar would.
-Which isn’t a problem, as they will sweeten your dish, it’s just you might find tiny little date pieces in the final product.
+One thing to note is that because dates are not crystalized sugar, they won’t break down and dissolve as sugar would.
+This isn’t a problem, as they will sweeten your dish, it’s just you might find tiny little date pieces in the final product.

-Like stevia, monk fruit is a 0-calorie sweetener, but even greater than stevia, monk fruit have 0-glycemix index—which means it cannot increase your blood sugar!
+Like stevia, monk fruit is a 0-calorie sweetener, but even greater than stevia, monk fruit has 0-glycemix index—which means it cannot increase your blood sugar!